itsaboutcode/laravelnotes/README.md

 ### Model

-- Each table in the DB have corresponding Model class in laravel application.
+- Each table in the DB has a corresponding Model class in the laravel application.

 - It's used to do CRUD operations on the table.

-- Convention is to name it `Singular`.
+- The convention is to name it `Singular`.

-- You can create model with following command
+- You can create a model with the following command

 ```
 php artisan make:model ModelName
 ```

-- You can create, migration, Factory, Seeder and Controller with Model too.
+- You can create, migrate, Factory, Seeder and Controller with Model, too.

 ```
 php artisan make:model ModelName -m